 The supplier’s own regional and country sales organizations

-(Partial) production overseas with a corresponding sales/service department.
+(Partial) production overseas with a corresponding sales/service department

 Systems Business

 Systems business is when one or more companies sell a combined bundle of industrial plant-related services to meet a complex demand.
 This could include a combination of both system components and sub-systems (Pepels 1999, p.
 162):